Exotech Buys and Sells Indium

 Uses of Indium and Ways to Recycle It

-There are many lesser known metals being used in common products of daily life, with one of them being Indium.
+Indium is one of the many lesser known metals being used in common products of daily life.
 It is usually found in fire-sprinkler systems of stores and at the same time, warehouses.
 However, it is also a component of transistors and semiconductors.
 If you also have an LCD (Liquid Crystal Display) TV or other electronic items at home, then you benefit from the use of this metal.
+Learn more about Indium.

 What Is Indium?